google/glazier/README.md

 *   Applies a base operating system
 *   Installs applications and configurations to said operating system

 Want to dive right in?
-See [our docs site](https://google.github.io/glazier) for how you can get started with Glazier.
+See our [docs site](https://google.github.io/glazier) for how you can get started with Glazier.

 ## Why Glazier?

-Glazier was created with the following 3 core principles in mind:
+Glazier was created with the following three core principles in mind:

-### Text-Based & Code-Driven
+### 1. Text-Based & Code-Driven

 With Glazier, imaging is configured entirely via YAML files.
 This allows engineers to leverage source control systems to maintain and develop their